 For most of us, sex is one of the fundamental elements of a long-term relationship that can make or break a deal with our significant other.
 We all know that sex changes over the course of a relationship.
-The way it starts at the beginning of a relationship can be totally different to how it is a few months down the line.
+The way it starts at the beginning of a relationship can be totally different from how it is a few months down the line.
 But when it comes to our perceptions of sex, there are a few mistruths – or rather romanticisms – that have been very subtly ingrained in our minds.
 That isn’t to say all we’ve been told about sex is a lie.
 But it’s worth revisiting those niggling thoughts at the back of our heads just to reassure ourselves and strike a good balance.

 Mundane means boring

 A lot of people seem to have the opinion that sex routine means a duller and less romantic relationship.
 We’re surrounded by TV and novels that feature frisky foreplay and spontaneous sex on a regular basis despite couples being together for over a decade and so it’s easy for our own sex lives to seem dull in comparison.
 But when you think about it, it actually reflects the stability of the relationship.
 This simply means that you and your partner have found what you both like and that you’re comfortable.
-When you first start dating, that’s the period to test the waters so it’s only natural that with time you’ll end up repeating only the highlights of your time together.
+When you first start dating, that’s the period to test the waters so it’s only natural that with the time you’ll end up repeating only the highlights of your time together.
 There’s absolutely nothing wrong with a familiar snuggle-sex-sleep.
-Don’t fret over thinking that you partner may be bored as they’ll just be happy to have found a routine you’re comfortable with.
+Don’t fret over thinking that your partner may be bored as they’ll just be happy to have found a routine you’re comfortable with.
 However, if it is playing on your mind as a concern, approach the topic openly with them and see if they have any suggestions.
 If you’re the one who wants to spice things up a little, take the initiative.

 The more, the better?